Live Streaming worship

 Churches which are live streaming

 The website A Church Near You points to churches with an online worship presence.

 If your church is live streaming, find out how to tag your service correctly on A Church Near You in this article.

 Digital streaming: how to

-But if you’d rather just stick to one simple way of doing so, all you need is a decent Smartphone and good Wifi, and you can stream a service using Facebook Live.
+But if you would rather just stick to one simple way of doing so, all you need is a decent Smartphone and good Wifi, and you can stream a service using Facebook Live.
 The instructions are as follows:

 Facebook Live Instructions: